CloudHealth/cht_api_guide/_organization/org-account-assignment-append.md

 type: patch
 endpoint: https://chapi.cloudhealthtech.com/v2/organizations/:org_id/accounts
 parameters:
+  - name: accounts
+    required: yes
+    content: Enter `add` to append accounts to the organization.
   - name: aws_accounts
     required: no
     content: Enter a comma-separated list of AWS account IDs (also known as the owner ID) that should be assigned to the organization.
 The account IDs can be retrieved using the [Search for Assets](#asset_search-for-assets) endpoint.
 You can assign up to 500 AWS accounts per endpoint.